amarshall-mitre/hygieia-feature-jira-collector/README.md

 feature.jiraCredentials=dXNlcm5hbWU6cGFzc3dvcmQ=

-# OAuth is not fully implemented; please blank-out the OAuth values:
+# OAuth Bearer tokens are implemented.
+Put your Bearer token below, if you have one:
 feature.jiraOauthAuthtoken=

+# OAuth is not fully implemented; please blank-out these OAuth values:
 feature.jiraOauthRefreshtoken=
 feature.jiraOauthRedirecturi=
 feature.jiraOauthExpiretime=